 International Society of Travel Medicine (ISTM)

 Founded in 1991, ISTM (www.istm.org) is the preeminent multinational organization dealing exclusively with travel medicine.
-ISTM has about 3,000 members worldwide, slightly fewer than half of whom are located in the United States.
+ISTM has >3,200 members worldwide.

 ISTM activities include the following:

 - An active listserv (TravelMed) where members share information and can ask questions

 - Special-interest groups that include travel medicine nurses and travel medicine pharmacists